-The Dynavision is a device designed to evaluate and train eye-hand coordination to improve visual motor skills.7-8 Training typically consists of two one-minute sessions with the athletes.
+The Dynavision is a device designed to evaluate and to train eye-hand coordination to improve visual motor skills.^{7,8} Training typically consists of two one-minute sessions with the athletes.
 The reason for doing multiple sessions is to demonstrate consistency and improvement with the tasks.
 The staged and progressive nature of the tasks also helps keep the athletes engaged.

-The off-the-shelf, "\A training session" is an established Dynavision protocol.
-12-15 "\A", is the program name that comes as part of the package for the Dynavision machine and is a one minute task of hitting lights on the board as quickly as possible.
-It uses traditional eye-hand reaction training to challenge an individual's eye hand coordination in multiple visual fields.
-This training drill takes one minute.
-The resultant output provides that athlete with feedback relative to the number of hits in one minute, as well as the average reaction time for each hit.
-Targeted programs were written to improve the perception of the regions of interest and eye hand performance and precision.
-For example, quarterbacks focused on their "blind side" while linemen focused on central visual fields.
+The off-the-shelf "A" training session is an established Dynavision protocol.
+12-15 "A" is the program name that comes as part of the package for the Dynavision and is a oneminute task of hitting lights on the board as quickly as possible.
+It uses traditional eye-hand reaction training to challenge an individual's eye-hand coordination in multiple visual fields.
+The resultant output provides the athlete with feedback relative to the number of hits in one minute, as well as the average reaction time for each hit.
+Targeted programs were written to improve the perception of the regions of interest and eye-hand performance and precision.
+For example, quarterbacks focused on their blind side, while linemen focused on central visual fields.